 10. Lack of Inventory Tracking: The Information Gap

 Poor tracking leads to the inability to identify where loss occurs.
-Implement a robust inventory tracking system that provides real-time visibility into your stock levels.
-Utilize barcode scanners, RFID technology, and inventory management software to track inventory and identify discrepancies.
+Implement a reliable inventory tracking system that provides real-time visibility into your stock levels.
+Utilize barcode scanners, radio-frequency identification (RFID) technology, and inventory management software to track inventory and identify discrepancies.

 Similar Read: Strategies for Retailers to Boost Profit Margins